by Annette Martel and Kelly Hagen

-Columnists Annette Martel and Kelly Hagen are married, have two kids, live in Bismarck, and tried to recycle a VCR one time.
-They can be reached at email@example.com.
+Columnists Annette Martel and Kelly Hagen are married, have two kids, live in Bismarck, and would have gone to prom together, if only they’d known each other back then and didn’t live 200 miles away from each other.
+They can be reached at firstname.lastname@example.org.